Compiler Services: Processing SyntaxTree

 --------------------

-type SynPat = | Const of constant: SynConst * range: range | Wild of range: range | Named of ident: SynIdent * isThisVal: bool * accessibility: SynAccess option * range: range | Typed of pat: SynPat * targetType: SynType * range: range | Attrib of pat: SynPat * attributes: SynAttributes * range: range | Or of lhsPat: SynPat * rhsPat: SynPat * range: range * trivia: SynPatOrTrivia | ListCons of lhsPat: SynPat * rhsPat: SynPat * range: range * trivia: SynPatListConsTrivia | Ands of pats: SynPat list * range: range | As of lhsPat: SynPat * rhsPat: SynPat * range: range | LongIdent of longDotId: SynLongIdent * extraId: Ident option * typarDecls: SynValTyparDecls option * argPats: SynArgPats * accessibility: SynAccess option * range: range ... member Range: range
+type SynPat = | Const of constant: SynConst * range: range | Wild of range: range | Named of ident: SynIdent * isThisVal: bool * accessibility: SynAccess option * range: range | Typed of pat: SynPat * targetType: SynType * range: range | Attrib of pat: SynPat * attributes: SynAttributes * range: range | Or of lhsPat: SynPat * rhsPat: SynPat * range: range * trivia: SynPatOrTrivia | ListCons of lhsPat: SynPat * rhsPat: SynPat * range: range * trivia: SynPatListConsTrivia | Ands of pats: SynPat list * range: range | As of lhsPat: SynPat * rhsPat: SynPat * range: range | LongIdent of longDotId: SynLongIdent * extraId: Ident option * typarDecls: SynValTyparDecls option * argPats: SynArgPats * accessibility: SynAccess option * range: range ... member Range: range with get

 <summary> Represents a syntax tree for an F# pattern </summary>